TheToriqul/Building-Docker-Networking-from-Scratch/README.md

 # Building Docker Networking from Scratch

 This project demonstrates how to set up a basic Docker network using a bridge interface on a Debian-based system.
-This guide provides step-by-step instructions and explanations for new engineers.
+This guide provides step-by-step instructions and explanations.

 **Prerequisites:**